chillzeus/MyDigitalSpot/README.md

-Right now this is just a site with a little profile of me, but soon I'll put some of my actual javascript projects on here like my new js game
+Right now this is my site that I use for some stuff.
+At the moment there isn't a ton here but there might be soon (take a look at "simulation" in my github!!)